 - The Dean of the College or his/her representative from the College of Health Sciences. - One faculty member from the department involved. - One faculty member from the other academic departments in the college. - One College of Health Sciences student not from the department. - One student from the department involved.

-Resolution of the committee will be based on two-thirds of the majority vote.
+Resolution of the committee will be based on three-fifths majority vote.

 Health Information Administration